Cross the bridge to nature, culture and history

 For generations, the Inland Tlingit had a summer meeting place at the confluence of Teslin Lake and Nisutlin Bay.
 When the Alaska Highway came through in 1942, Teslin became a permanent year-round settlement.

-Now, highway travellers find a friendly small community with accommodations, a convenience store, a bank and other services.
+Now, highway travellers will find a friendly small community with accommodations, a convenience store, a bank and other services.
 Visit the George Johnston Museum to view the historical exhibits, photographs, traditional Tlingit regalia and more.
-See George Johnston’s Chevrolet and get the scoop on how it reached Teslin years before there even was a highway.
+See George Johnston’s Chevrolet and get the scoop on how it reached Teslin years before the highway did.

 - The Nisutlin River Delta National Wildlife Area near Teslin includes Yukon’s most extensive freshwater delta and is a critically important stopover area for migratory birds.